matiashf/blockbuster/README.md

 ## Known issues

-* The game sporadically occationally does not start, but displays a transparent window.
-I have not been able to consistently reproduce this or track it down.
+* Sporadically, the game show a transparent window when started.
+I have not been able to consistently reproduce the cause of this or track it down.
 Fix: Press escape, close the window and run the game again.
 * If you create maps with the ball at the far right side of the map, it can fall outside the world edges.
 * The arrows can be moved even though the game is paused.